ArnazJalse/PIM-Module/README.md

 # PIM-Module
 # Automation Test Suite for OrangeHRM

 This repository contains the automation test suite for the OrangeHRM web application using the TestNG framework.
-The test suite covers various scenarios related to the login module, logout module, and the PIM (People Information Management) module.
+The test suite covers various scenarios related to the login module, the logout module, and the PIM (People Information Management) module.

 ## Test Cases Covered

 ### Login Module:
 1. **Login With Valid Credentials:** Verify that a user can successfully log in with valid credentials.
-2. **Login With Invalid Credentials:** Verify that a user cannot log in with invalid credentials and appropriate error messages are displayed.
+2. **Login With Invalid Credentials:** Verify that a user cannot log in with invalid credentials and that appropriate error messages are displayed.
 3. **Login With Empty Fields:** Verify that the login form cannot be submitted with empty username and password fields, and proper error messages are displayed.

 ### Logout Module: